DiyanMarkov/DiyanMarkov/README.md

 # I'm a Python Web Developer

 ## `💫 About me:`
+- 💻 Currently a student at Software University (Softuni)

 - 🎓 Bachelor's degree in International Economic Relations at University of National and World Economy

-- 💻 Currently a student at Software University (Softuni)

-- ⚡ Fun fact: I love to play guitar and piano in my spare time
+- ⚡ Fun facts: I love to play guitar and piano in my spare time.
+Bet I can beat you at chess too... 😉

 ---